rodriguesfhs/ml-mini-projects/breast-cancer-classification/README.md

 Only one malignant case in 42 was missed.
 In a diagnostic context, missed malignancies matter more than false alarms, so recall on the malignant class is the number to watch.

 SHAP identified **Mean Area** as the feature with the largest influence on predictions, followed by Mean Texture, Mean Radius, and Worst Concave Points.
 This is consistent with how pathologists read FNA slides: larger nuclei with irregular shapes tend to indicate malignancy.
 Mean Area, Mean Radius, and Mean Perimeter all measure variations of the same thing and should be read together rather than separately.

+The scatter plots showed that most features have clean monotonic relationships with the prediction.
+Mean Area and Worst Symmetry push toward malignant as their values increase; Fractal Dimension SE and Mean Fractal Dimension push toward benign.
+One outlier in Fractal Dimension SE sits well outside the training distribution and warrants attention if the model is applied to new data.

 ## Requirements